KirstLab/CNS_Nitrogen_Fixing_Clade/phastConsAnalysisDocumentation/README.md

 # Summary of the Phast pipeline application

 Included are the primary steps for applying the phastCons analysis as implemented for the N-fixing conserved element analysis.
-Primarilly RunPhastConsAnalysis.sh illustrates three primary steps of this analysis.
+Primarilly RunPhastConsAnalysis.sh illustrates three primary steps of this analysis but would not trivially run verbatim in other working/computing environments (notably updating the indicated paths to the necessary software would be necessary).

-Here we've utilized the v1_5 distribution of PHAST pipeline software (http://compgen.cshl.edu/phast/downloads.php) and a piece of dependency software CLA Pack v 3.2 to compile the PHAST software binaries, specifically phyloFit and phastCons that  we've utilized.
-Also see https://github.com/CshlSiepelLab/phast for more infromation.
-Both are included as .tgz files in this directory for completeness.
+We've utilized the v1_5 distribution of PHAST pipeline software (http://compgen.cshl.edu/phast/downloads.php) and a piece of dependency software, CLA Pack v 3.2, to compile the PHAST software binaries.
+It is specifically phyloFit and phastCons that we've used.
+See https://github.com/CshlSiepelLab/phast for more infromation.
+Both pieces of software are included as source code .tgz files in this directory (phast_v1_5.tgz and clapack.tgz) for completeness.

 Supporting tools from the maf tool set were also used as indicated in RunPhastConsAnalysis.s, available from https://github.com/dentearl/mafTools.
 Citation:
 Genome Res.
 2014 Dec;24(12):2077-89. doi: 10.1101/gr.174920.114.
 Epub 2014 Oct 1.
 Alignathon: a competitive assessment of whole-genome alignment methods.
+The information at the gitHub site should be fairly clear on how to get it working.

 # Step 1: Application of phyloFit to infer a general model of sequence evolution